How To

 API Access

-API access is available to certain account types.
-API access gives admins the ability to self manage API tokens for access to the standard ScoutDNS Operator API.
-This help article is about the public operator API.
-For any other API access such as the ...
+API access is available for certain account types, allowing admins to self-manage API tokens for the standard ScoutDNS Operator API.
+This help article covers the Public Operator API.
+For access to other APIs, such as the OEM API, please contact ...

 2FA/MFA - Two Factor Authentication

-Enabling 2FA for your account can increase the security for operators accessing your data.
-ScoutDNS supports token based 2FA and this can be enforced for all operators with access to an account.
-Once enabled, any operator accessing your account will ...
+Enabling 2FA for your account enhances security for operators accessing your data.
+ScoutDNS supports token-based 2FA, which can be enforced for all operators with account access.
+Once enabled, operators must authenticate using a token sent to the ...

 Organizations - Configuration and Management of Multi-Tenant Use

 ScoutDNS provides two levels of tenancy.
-The primary inherent level allows any operator to be a member of any number of accounts and could have different roles depending on each account setting.
-The second level enabled though the Organizations tab ...
+The primary inherent level allows any operator to be a member of any number of accounts and have different roles depending on each account's settings.
+The second level, enabled through the Organizations tab, ...

 Roaming Clients / Device Agents - Setup, Configure, and Manage